Mission San Jose

 🏛️ museum

-San Antonio, Texas · Est. 1720
+San Antonio, Texas ยท Est. 1720

 👻

-The Ghost Story
+The Full Story

 According to the romantic legend, a Spanish artisan named Pedro Huizar carved the exquisite window as a tribute to his beloved Rosa, who died during the voyage from Spain to join him in the New World.
-The window's delicate stone roses were meant to immortalize her memory, and visitors have reported seeing a spectral figure of a woman in colonial dress gazing longingly at the intricate carvings, as if Rosa finally completed her journey in death.
+The window's delicate stone roses were meant to immortalize her memory, and visitors have reported seeing a woman in colonial dress gazing longingly at the intricate carvings, as if Rosa finally completed her journey in death.

 Within the mission's restored walls, the ghosts of Spanish soldiers who defended the compound during Apache raids have been observed on nighttime patrols.
 Visitors report seeing uniformed figures walking the perimeter walls, their forms becoming more distinct in the moonlight before fading into the ancient limestone.
 The sound of boots on stone and the metallic jingle of spurs echo through the mission compound long after visiting hours end.